What is Metronidazole?

 The active ingredient of Metronidazole is also called metronidazole.
 It is an antibiotic that has a wide range of uses, but is available at DoktorABC for the treatment of bacterial vaginosis.
 A five or seven day course of Metronidazole tablets is usually enough to cure a typical outbreak of BV.

 How does Metronidazole work?

 A healthy vagina contains a mixture of naturally occurring bacteria.
 These are divided into ‘good bacteria’ called lactobacilli and ‘bad bacteria’ called anaerobic bacteria.
 If there is an outgrowth of bad bacteria, it can cause bacterial vaginosis (BV).
 A course of Metronidazole antibiotics attacks the bad bacteria, curing the inflammation and restoring the natural bacterial balance in your vagina.
 It is important to complete the full course of antibiotics, even if you appear to be free of any symptoms of BV.
 If you do not, the problem can return and may be increasingly resistant to antibiotics.

 Who can take Metronidazole?

-Our online GPs will usually consider prescribing Metronidazole to women over the age of 18 who meet the health requirements for this medication.
+Our online Doctors will usually consider prescribing Metronidazole to women over the age of 18 who meet the health requirements for this medication.
 If you are allergic to the active ingredient (also called metronidazole) or any of the other ingredients, you cannot take these antibiotics.
 They are also unsuitable if you are in the first three months of pregnancy or are breastfeeding.

 When you complete the short online medical questionnaire, our duty GP will immediately check whether Metronidazole is safe for you to take.
 If we cannot issue a prescription for Metronidazole, you may be offered a different treatment for bacterial vaginosis like Dalacin Cream or Zidoval Gel.